Shelbyville, Tennessee

-Shelbyville is a city in and the seat of government of Bedford County, Tennessee.
-The town was laid out in 1810 and incorporated in 1819.
-Shelbyville had a population of 20,335 at the 2010 census.
-The town is a hub of the Tennessee Walking Horse industry and has been nicknamed "The Walking Horse Capital of the World".
+Shelbyville is a city in and the seat of government of Bedford County, Tennessee, United States.
+The city was laid out in 1810 and incorporated in 1819.
+As of the 2020 census, Shelbyville had a population of 23,557.
+The city is a hub of the Tennessee Walking Horse industry and has been nicknamed "The Walking Horse Capital of the World".

 Geography

 Shelbyville is in Middle Tennessee on a Highland Rim limestone bluff upon the banks of Duck River, which flows around the southern and eastern sides of town.

 According to the United States Census Bureau, the city has a total area of 48.2 km2, all land.